 Next, let us move on to take a closer look at Procedure~\ref{alg:EA-TL}.
-Since it is designed for each individual bin, in addition to a bin index $B$, a set of arms $\mathcal{I}$ and a confidence bound function $U$, Procedure~\ref{alg:EA-TL} also requires the information regarding the samples from the source data that fall in the bin of interest.
-In particular, Procedure~\ref{alg:EA-TL} needs the auxiliary sample size $n_k^P$, auxiliary empirical mean of reward $\overline{Y}^P_k$, and upper bound on play rounds $\tau_{k}^{\star}$ for each arm $k \in \mathcal{I}$.
+Since it is designed for each bin, in addition to the bin index~$B$, set of arms~$\mathcal{I}$ and confidence bound function~$U$, Procedure~\ref{alg:EA-TL} also requires the information of the source samples that fall in the bin.
+Specifically, Procedure~\ref{alg:EA-TL} needs the sample size $n_{k}^{P}$, empirical mean of the reward $\overline{Y}^{P}_{k}$, and upper bound on the play rounds $\tau_{k}^{\star}$, for each arm $k \in \mathcal{I}$.

-Before any arm reaches its round limit, Procedure~\ref{alg:EA-TL} runs in a similar way as a standard elimination algorithm (see e.g.~\citet{auer2010ucb,perchet2013multi}).
+Before any arm reaches its play round limit, Procedure~\ref{alg:EA-TL} runs similarly to a standard successive elimination algorithm (see e.g.~\citet{auer2010ucb,perchet2013multi}).
 It operates in rounds and maintains a set of active arms that are potentially optimal.
-In each round, it pulls each arm in the active arm set once.
-Given the access to the auxiliary data, it takes the empirical mean of the observed rewards from both the $Q$-bandit and the $P$-bandit, and then seeks to eliminate arms from the active set by comparing their upper and lower confidence bounds of the empirical averages of rewards.
-As a side remark, we note that a careful choice of the confidence bound function $U$ is pivotal in attaining the minimax optimal rate of convergence.
+In each round, each arm in the active arm set is pulled once.
+Given access to the source dataset, the observed rewards from the $Q$-bandit and $P$-bandit are combined to calculate the empirical average of the reward of each active arm.
+It then seeks to eliminate suboptimal arms from the set of active arms by comparing their upper and lower confidence bounds of the sample mean rewards.